Last updated: June 15, 2017

 You understand and agree that we may change the Terms from time to time, and that any such changes will be effective immediately (except as otherwise described in Section 18.9 below) when we post the modified Terms on the Rover.com Service.
 Your continued access and use of the Rover.com Service after we post the modified Terms will constitute your consent to be bound by the modified Terms.

 2.2 Rover.com does not provide Pet Care Services.
 Rover.com is a neutral venue for Service Providers and Pet Owners.
 Rover.com is not a Service Provider and, except for emergency phone support and other resources and support specifically described in the Rover.com Service, does not provide pet care services.
 We make no representations or warranties about the quality of boarding, pet sitting, dog walking, house sitting, transportation, or other services provided by Service Providers (“Pet Care Services”), or about your interactions and dealings with users.
 Though we provide general guidance on our Site to Service Providers about safety and pet care and to Pet Owners about selecting and engaging Service Providers, Rover.com does not employ, recommend or endorse Service Providers or Pet Owners, and we will not be responsible or liable for the performance or conduct of Service Providers or Pet Owners, whether online or offline.
-We conduct an initial review of Service Provider applications and we facilitate background checks on Service Providers conducted by a third party, but do not otherwise screen Service Providers or Pet Owners.
+We conduct an initial review of Service Provider applications and we facilitate background checks on Service Providers conducted by a third party, but, except where explicitly specified in the Rover.com Service (and then only to the extent specified), do not otherwise screen Service Providers or Pet Owners.
 You should exercise caution and use your independent judgment before engaging a Service Provider, providing services, or otherwise interacting with users via the Rover.com Service.
 Pet Owners and Service Providers are solely responsible for making decisions that are in the best interests of themselves and their pets.
 For example, each user of the Rover.com Service is responsible for keeping current his or her own pet’s vaccinations, and we will have no liability for anyone’s failure to vaccinate his or her pet.

 2.3 Release.
 We hereby expressly disclaim, and you hereby expressly release us from, any and all liability whatsoever for any controversies, claims, suits, injuries, loss, harm and/or damages arising from and/or in any way related to your interactions or dealings with other users and the acts and/or omissions of Service Providers and Pet Owners, whether online or offline.
 You acknowledge and agree that YOUR USE AND/OR PROVISION OF PET CARE SERVICES IS AT YOUR SOLE AND EXCLUSIVE RISK.